nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

    .. grid-item::

-     Rate neurons can approximate biologically realistic neurons but they are also used in artificial neuranl networks (also known as recurrent neural networks RNNs).
+     Rate neurons can approximate biologically realistic neurons but they are also used in artificial neuronal networks (also known as recurrent neural networks RNNs).

      Most rate neurons in NEST are implemented as templates based on the non-linearity and noise type.